taifatang/TrueLayer.Pokedex.RecruitmentTests/README.md

 1. The layout of the project follows [Microsoft's Design a DDD-oriented microservice](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice).
 I split them by folders to reduce cluttering in this exercise.
 2. I have added some inline comments.
+3. Added a very simple Github Action to build and tests

 ## Improvements